hepatitis C

 Vanderbilt research shows that Medicare Part D beneficiaries who did not receive federal subsidies to lower their out-of-pocket costs were nearly twice as likely as others to not fill prescriptions for serious health conditions like cancer or hepatitis C treatment.

-HCV infection among pregnant people increasing
+HCV infection among pregnant women increasing

 Study finds most Tennessee infants exposed to hepatitis C at birth are not later tested to see if they acquired the virus